-Researchers from the University Bordeaux credit ArrayFire in a paper published in ICPR 2020’s workshop on Explainable Deep Learning for AI.
+Researchers from the University Bordeaux in France credit ArrayFire in a paper published in ICPR 2020’s workshop on Explainable Deep Learning for AI.
 The paper is titled “Samples Classification Analysis Across DNN Layers with Fractal Curves.”
 It provides a tool for visualizing where the deep neural network starts to be able to discriminate the classes.

 Deep neural networks (DNN) are becoming the prominent solution when using machine learning models.
-However, they suffer from a black-box effect that complicates their inner-workings interpretation and thus the understanding of their successes and failures.
+However, they suffer from a black-box effect that complicates their inner workings interpretation and thus the understanding of their successes and failures.
 Information visualization is one way, among others, to help in their interpretability and hypothesis deduction.
 This paper presents a novel way to visualize a

 trained DNN to depict at the same time its architecture and its way of treating the classes of a test dataset at the layer level.
 In this way, it is possible to visually detect where the DNN starts to be able to discriminate the classes or where it could decrease its separation ability (and thus detect an oversized network).
 The researchers have implemented and validated the approach using several well-known datasets and networks.
 Results show the approach is promising and deserves further studies.

 Figure 2 from the paper shows the schematic flow of the algorithm.